ngn13/ctorm/README.md

 ctorm is a multi-threaded HTTP server for `HTTP/1.1` and `HTTP/1.0`.
 It has an easy API for general web server applications.

-### Important!!!
+> [!WARNING]
-This software is pretty much in alpha state.
-I don't suggest you use ctorm on production, however it can be used to build simple web applications just for fun.
+> This software is pretty much in alpha state.
+I don't suggest you use ctorm on
+> production, however it can be used to build simple web applications just for fun.

 I do plan to continue the development of this project, so please consider contributing if you are interested.